ptlis/semantic-version/README.md

 # SemanticVersion

-A modular, extensible library providing APIs to support parsing & manipulating with semantic version numbers, comparators, ranges & collections.
+A modular, extensible library for PHP >= 5.3 providing APIs to support parsing & manipulation of semantic version numbers, comparators, ranges & collections.

 The [Semantic Versioning Specification](http://semver.org/) describes the semantics and precedence rules used when parsing & manipulating version numbers etc.